 write will instead both be easy to read and go quite a bit further than

 Classical liberalism is not an ideology "for the rich".
 It is actually not much of an ideology.
-First of all it seeks to explain how the world actually functions so that we do not go out and do stupid things, like rent control and make people wait for 20 years for a flat.
-Or handle healthcare "together", through the government so that nurses and doctors leave the hospitals and patients have to wait for months or years for treatment.
-Or regulate, as in the United States, where healthcare costs are a staggering 18 percent of GDP.
+First and foremost, it seeks to explain how the world actually works so that we do not go out and do stupid things, like rent control and make people wait for 20 years for a flat.

-In total, what I set out to do will likely take four years.
-Included will be the translation of at least two of the books into Swedish.The books are Evolution and Social Order, a second edition of Education Unchained, True Liberalism (an introduction in a novel way to classical liberalism), The Way Sweden Doesn't Work (working title, see below), and a book on political culture and how they differ in Sweden, the United States, France, Britain and some other countries
+In total, what I set out to do will likely take three more years.
+Included will be the translation of at least two of the books in English into Swedish.The books are Evolution and Social Order, a second edition of Education Unchained, True Liberalism (an introduction in a novel way to classical liberalism), The Way Sweden Doesn't Work (working title, see below), and a book on political culture and how they differ in Sweden, the United States, France, Britain and some other countries

 Second, there is a second edition of Education Unchained - What it takes to restore schools and learning (2015).
-I will make some small changes to the current content and then extend it to also treat higher education.
+I have made some small changes to the current content and then extended it to also treat higher education.
+The second edition is planned for the autumn of 2020.
 You can read about the first edition on the US Amazon page https://www.amazon.com/Education-Unchained-Restore....

-Fourth is a book on Sweden, with the working title The Way Sweden Doesn't Work, that focuses on the political, economic and social history of the past 150 years.
+Fourth is a book on Sweden, with the working title The Way Sweden Doesn't Work, or possibly, if Gripenstedt had been left in charge, (Johan August Gripenstedt was the minister of finance that brought classical liberal reforms to Sweden and who, more than anyone else, caused the rapid economic development that began around 1870 and that continued until around 1970.
+This book will focus on the political, economic and social history of the past 150 years.
 It brings a classical liberal perspective to what was done, and also what would have happened in a range of areas if Sweden had remained a small-government country.

 A small-government Sweden would have been a very different, and many times more prosperous place.
 The lessons from Sweden are highly applicable to the United States and other countries as well.
 This book is only sketched out and requires a bit more preparatory studies at this stage.